Adherence to HIV Drug Regimens

 Even though it may be embarrassing, it is important to tell your health care provider about the number of times you have missed doses or did not take your HIV drugs correctly.
 He or she may suggest a change in your dosing schedule or drug regimen that makes it easier.
 Newer HIV drugs require fewer pills per day and have fewer food restrictions.
 There are also new ways to combine older drugs that make them easier to take.

 Adherence is hard work and takes a lot of commitment.
 It helps to have other people on your side.
-One way to do this is to put together a support network.
+One way to do this is to join or put together a support network.
 Your health care provider is one of the most important people in your network.
 Talk openly with him or her about how to fit HIV treatment into your lifestyle.

 There are many other sources of information and support available to women who are taking or thinking about taking HIV drugs.
 If you can, include family, friends, case managers, treatment educators, and counselors in your network.
 You can also get involved with your local ASO or a support group.
 These are places where you will be able to ask questions, get good tips, and share experiences with others who understand what it is like to live with HIV.
 When you are feeling discouraged, turn to your network for support and encouragement.